Sanglorian/orcus/Orcus Rulebook - current.md

 Once a vehicle is in motion, it needs attention.
 If the driver fails to use a Drive, Turn or Brake action on their turn, the vehicle careens (with special rules for each vehicle).

-**Driver:** Regardless of the number of occupants, only one person can drive a vehicle.
+**Driver:** Regardless of the number of occupants, or the number of characters required to fully operate a vehicle, one and only one character can be designated as the driver at any one time.
 The vehicle operates only on that character's turn.
 Even if careening, the vehicle only slides or stops on the driver's turn.

 **Speed:** The speed given for a vehicle is the number of squares it can move if its driver takes the Drive action.
 A vehicle can move up to double its speed in one round, for example if its driver takes the Drive action twice.